artisticat1/obsidian-latex-suite/README.md

 #### Options
 - `m` : Math mode.
 Only run this snippet inside math
 - `t` : Text mode.
 Only run this snippet outside math
 - `A` : Auto.
 Expand this snippet as soon as the trigger is typed.
-If omitted, the `Tab` key must be pressed to expand the snippet
+If omitted, the <kbd>Tab</kbd> key must be pressed to expand the snippet
 - `r` : Regex.
 The `trigger` will be treated as a regular expression

 Multiple options can be used at once.